LaKing/site-language/README.md

 ## What is it good for?

-You may want to have an express based website that speak two or three languages fluently.
+You may want to have an express based website that speaks two or three languages fluently.
 Sometime using the internalization packages is just an overkill.
 With this package you can define your transtaltions inline, and use them seemlessly.
 It's a kind of magick. ...

 ### Prerequisites